 You're less exposed if you use a Mac, but that doesn't mean you're entirely safe.
 There is some Mac malware around – and even if you avoid this, it's important that you don't pass on an infected PDF or other document to clients (horror of horrors) or colleagues.

 Installing a quality antivirus is a good first step in staying safe online, and it could be cheaper than you think.
 Although single user, one-year licences typically cost £20 ($26) to £30 ($39), most companies give you discounts as you add more devices and years.
-For example, Kaspersky can protect five devices for less than £8 ($10.40) each per year.
+For example, Bitdefender can protect five devices over three years for just £7 ($9.10) each per year.

 Free antivirus software is another option.
 You need to be careful here as some packages are worse than useless (we're not kidding) but others do deliver top-notch protection.
 Experts can go further and build their own multi-layered security suite, maybe with a free antivirus package and a separate antiransomware app to shield your documents from harm.